s-suresh-kumar/readmeGenerator/README.md

 ## Description

-b
+2

 ## Installation

-c
+3

 ## Instructions

-c
+4

 ## License

-This project is licensed under the c
+This project is licensed under the MIT

 ## Contribute